Aplia/ezp-content-tools/README.md

 Run `php vendor/aplia/content-tools/Aplia/Utilities/SearchAndReplace.php --help` for a complete overview.

 ### Reindexing objects of migrated content class
 The following is a SQL script for adding content objects of a given class to the index queue table.
-For eksample when using eZFind/Solr.
+For example when using eZFind/Solr.
 (The script for running this is `php runcronjobs.php -s <siteaccess> indexcontent`) This can be added as a migration.
 (Note: A future version of this could replace this with a flag on the content class update, which queues the class for indexing.)
 ```
 INSERT INTO ezpending_actions (action, created, param)
 SELECT "index_object", NULL, ezcontentobject.id